jtsternberg/Google-Analytics-Top-Content-Widget/readme.txt

 2. Widget display (in an ordered list).

 == Changelog ==

+= 1.7.2 =
+* Fixes fatal errors caused by an update to the dependency plugin, "Google Analytics for WordPress by MonsterInsights".
+With the last release, they moved to only loading some resources in the admin, so we need to lazy load those resources on the frontend if they don't exist.

 = 1.7.1 =
 * Fix Check for "Google Analytics for WordPress by MonsterInsights" plugin when displaying widget settings